 More sophisticated styles of grills include smokers, which use one of the oldest methods of cooking.
 Using indirect grilling, they cook at low to moderate temperatures.
 You may also find open pit/campfire-style grills, in which meat is roasted on a stake over a fire.
 Using this method, you can cook a whole pig, lamb, or goat, or an entire rack of ribs.
 Rotisseries are also grills, but they use motion to even out cooking, melt fat, and baste meat.
 These provide a trademark browning of the outside of meats.

-At home, however, you’re more likely to encounter propane, kamado, and pellet grills.
+At home, however, you’re more likely to encounter propane, kamado, and pellet types of grills.
 You may find these closer than you think if you live on Long Island.
 Brinkmann’s Hardware sells numerous types, in addition to many other home products.

 About Brinkmann’s Hardware

 Brinkmann’s offers several advantages for grill owners.
 A best price guarantee and free same-day delivery aren’t the only benefits.
 We also offer free assembly and a free 20-pound propane refill.
 You’ll find Weber grills on sale, and this is an advantage because the brand is known for its quality, versatility, and low prices for over 50 years.
 Brinkmann’s Hardware stocks the top models on the market, with anywhere from 26,000 BTUs to as many as 72,000 BTUs of cooking power.

 In need of a propane refill?
 Find a refill station at a Brinkmann’s location near you, where we fill propane tanks to maximum capacity.
 We also use licensed and certified technicians to fill the tanks, so your safety is maximized.
 To receive propane and shop for Weber charcoal grills on sale, visit any one of our locations in Sayville, Blue Point, Holbrook, and Miller Place.